 Komen East TN conducts a needs assessment to guide our priorities and work more effectively within the community.
 The needs assessment includes an overview of demographic and breast cancer statistics that highlight target areas, groups or issues.
 Komen East TN then uses the the needs assessment to make informed decisions on how the Affiliate can use its resources to make the greatest impact on breast cancer in the area through the awarding of local grants for screening and patient assistance programs.
 Funding for local grants is then aligned with the most significant needs in the community.

-Every four years, a community needs assessment is revised to reflect changes in the community, allowing the Affiliate to identify any gaps in the health system and to work toward filling them.
+About every 5 years, a community needs assessment is revised to reflect changes in the community, allowing the Affiliate to identify any gaps in the health system and to work toward filling them.
 Analysis of Komen East TN’s service area in the community needs assessment includes the voices of those living in target areas.
 The completed product is an assessment of the state of breast health in our community and a plan of action in order to improve it.

 - In the Knoxville Region: Claiborne, Morgan, Roane, and Union Counties

 - In the Tri-Cities Region: Greene and Hawkins Counties

 Programs that provide access and reduce barriers to breast screening and diagnostic services for uninsured, underinsured and medically-underserved individuals in Komen East Tennessee’s 24-county service area.

 Programs that reduce barriers to progressing through the continuum of care for breast cancer treatment by providing financial assistance to meet basic needs (e.g.: rent/mortgage, groceries, utilities, transportation/gas cards, etc.).